tlkh/text-emotion-classification/README.md

 ![confusion_matrix](images/26_02.png)

+Comparing to previous papers on this specific problem (Bouazizi and Ohtsuki, 2017), we fared worse in classifying neutral and hate, but fared better in sadness and anger.
+Happiness is not a good comparison due to us merging two similar classes (fun and happy, or love and happy) as compared to

 ## Methodology

 We were inspired by previous work by other pioneers in the sentiment analysis and sentence classification field.
 Of note are the following: